 With that refuted, the next thing I need to point out is that *everyone else's moral system has these problems too*.
 From your typical statist non-philosopher to ancap purists, *everyone* has to deal with this.
 If you believe that punishment should be proportional to the crime, your ideology has to deal with the problem in the above scenario.

-The answer given by statists is generally that legal authority will and should decide what degree of punishment or restitution is appropriate.
-But in no way can this be anything other than an appeal to either consequences or authority, because what's moral doesn't depend on what the judge or jury decides.
-In fact, as someone who directly experienced neither person's side and most likely doesn't even know either person, such people are not even in an especially good position to judge, and the only reason this ideology seems to "solve" the problem is that everyone is forced to go along with their decision regardless of how cruel it is.
-The problem of someone making a bad judgement is not solved, it is legitimized and codified as law.
+The answer given by statists is generally that legal authority will decide what degree of punishment or restitution is appropriate.
+But this is just an appeal to either consequences or authority, because what's moral doesn't depend on what the judge or jury decides.
+The only reason this ideology seems to "solve" the problem is that everyone is forced to go along with their decision regardless of how cruel it is.
+The problem of someone making a bad judgement isn't solved, it's legitimized and codified as law.

 Actually, the statist answer could be understood as a consequentialist argument, but that doesn't seem to be how statists mean it.
 If their argument were only that the use of legal authority to solve this problem is an evil justified but not purified by its ends, it wouldn't be as appealing as they seem to find it.
 It would also only be an argument against stepping outside the law in situations where vigilantism would indeed be counterproductive in the long-term.

 Obviously the ends justifies the means